marioizquierdo/jquery.serializeJSON/README.md

 But, to make things easier, `serializeJSON` includes the option `checkboxUncheckedValue` and the possibility to add the attribute `data-unchecked-value` to the checkboxes.

-Option:

-  * `checkboxUncheckedValue: value` => value to use for unchecked checkboxes.
-Make sure to use a String.
-If the value needs to be parsed (i.e. to a Boolean) use a parse option (i.e. `parseBooleans: true`).

 For example:

 ```html